Leah Capelle is an alternative/pop/rock artist based in Los Angeles.

-About her newest single, Leah writes: "‘Docs’ is a song about searching for happiness in material and surface things.
+About “Docs”, Leah writes: "‘Docs’ is a song about searching for happiness in material and surface things.
 It's a true story of bizarre activities I was doing to make myself feel better, like buying clothes, rearranging my furniture, and going out pretending to be somebody I'm not… In reality, all my false attempts at being ‘okay’ made the matter worse.
 When I was younger, I had many male figures, whether significant others or mentors, tell me that ‘men don’t like short hair.’
 So I kept my hair long because I was insecure.
-And finally, summer of 2016 I said ‘fuck it’ and chopped it all off- that was a huge catalyst for me, and has actually brought me a lot of happiness in the weightlessness I feel now."
-EARMILK writes, “it proves how endearing, attractive, and upbeat vulnerability can be when done right,” and Atwood Magazine concludes, “cheerfully ironic and ruthlessly driving, ‘Docs’ is a reminder of what really matters most – and it isn’t those new shoes.”
-Watch the Official Music Video for "Docs" here!
+And finally, summer of 2016 I said ‘f*ck it’ and chopped it all off- that was a huge catalyst for me, and has actually brought me a lot of happiness in the weightlessness I feel now."
+EARMILK writes, “it proves how endearing, attractive, and upbeat vulnerability can be when done right,” and Atwood Magazine concludes, “Cheerfully ironic and ruthlessly driving, ‘Docs’ is a reminder of what really matters most – and it isn’t those new shoes.”